How to setup MFA (Multi-Factor Authentication)

 Microsoft offers us a few options for our second factor:

-Information and Planning strongly encourages everyone to setup the authenticator application as one of the MFA options.
+Information Technology strongly encourages everyone to setup the Microsoft Authenticator application as one of the MFA options.
 This will allow access via your mobile device when Wi-Fi is available, but phone service is not.
 This option is especially important while traveling in areas without cellular access.

 *Please set-up as many ways to authenticate as you can.